Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 \end{equation}$$
 accordingly with the parameters eps_abs and eps_rel chosen by the user.

-If the problem is primal infeasible and you have enable the solver to solve the closest feasible problem, then (x,y,z) will satisfies
+If the problem is primal infeasible and you have enabled the solver to solve the closest feasible problem, then (x,y,z) will satisfy.
 $$\begin{equation}\label{eq:approx_closest_qp_sol_rel}
 \begin{aligned}
     &\left\{